Italian popular music: Hip hop

 The Italian hip hop scene began in the early 1990s with Articolo 31 from Milan.
 Their style was mainly influenced by the East Coast rap.
-Other early rap groups are typically politically oriented acts like 99 Posse (who later became influenced by British trip hop).
+Other early rap groups are typically politically oriented acts, such as 99 Posse (who later became influenced by British trip hop).
 More recent artists of the genre include Fabri Fibra and Club Dogo.

-Return to tradition: Patchanka
+Return to tradition: patchanka

 Following De André, many artists are rediscovering the forms of traditional music abandoned since the fascist period as a sort of traditional revival, including Tazenda and Teresa De Sio.
 There are bands in Italy that play patchanka music, characterized by a mixture of traditional music, punk, reggae, rock, and political lyrics.
 Modena City Ramblers are one of the more popular bands; they mix Irish, Italian, punk, reggae and many other forms of music.
 Other bands include Casa del Vento, Mau Mau, Banda Bassotti and Talco.

 Jazz

 The most important jazz scenes are in Rome and Milan, however many Italian jazz musicians are resident in Paris.
 Italian instrumentalists include: saxophonists Stefano di Battista and Francesco Cafiso, pianists Danilo Rea and Stefano Bollani, trumpet players Paolo Fresu and Enrico Rava.
 Palermo also has a lively jazz scene, including Enzo Rao, who have added native Sicilian influences to American jazz.